crisward/riot-grid2/README.md

 * make header 'edges' draggable to resize columns (perhaps make optional)

 ### Callbacks
-* on-click - callback with array of selected rows and last clicked row
 * on-dblclick - callback with array of selected rows and last double clicked row

 ## License